ACLAB-HCMUT/Thesis_MDT260_Application_Motion_Detection/backend/README.md

 ### Installing Node.js

-To install Node.jsa on Windows:
+To install Node.js on Windows:

 1. Download the installer from the [official Node.js website](https://nodejs.org/en/download)